wp-plugins/youtube-embed-plus/readme.txt

 **Here are a few recently added features (even more features below):**

-* The ability to make playlist (and channel) embeds have a gallery layout.
-By the default, the plugin can generate a grid-based [responsive playlist and channel gallery >>](http://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
-Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire playlist or channel.
+* YouTube Channel and Playlist Gallery - The ability to make playlist (and channel) embeds have a gallery layout.
+By default, the plugin can generate a grid-based [responsive playlist and channel gallery >>](http://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
+Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.
 * Improved accessibility by using title attributes for screen reader support.
 It should help your site [pass functional accessibility evaluations (FAE)](https://www.youtube.com/watch?v=gpAiFnYYkbk).
 * Site origin information with each embed code as an extra security measure.
 In YouTube's/Google's own words, checking this option "protects against malicious third-party JavaScript being injected into your page and hijacking control of your YouTube player."
 We especially recommend checking it as it adds higher security than the built-in YouTube embedding method that comes with the current version of WordPress (i.e. oembed).
 * Easy "Insert" button for both the Visual and Text mode of the editor